 WHAT IS PERMACULTURE?

-It is difficult to concisely define what permaculture is.
-The word is a combination of ‘permanent’ and ‘agriculture’ and the concept was first created by Bill Mollison and David Holmgren.
+The word permaculture is a contraction of ‘permanent’ and ‘agriculture’ and the concept was first created by Bill Mollison and David Holmgren.

 Find out more about our permaculture courses in Thailand here.